Rob--W/extension-dev-tools/safari/README.md

    The following command creates `private_key.key` and `cer_sign_request.csr`:

         openssl req -nodes -newkey rsa:2048 -keyout private_key.key -out cer_sign_request.csr
+        # You do NOT want to loose these files (esp. the private key): make it read-only.
+        chmod -w private_key.key cer_sign_request.csr

 3. Upload `cer_sign_request.csr` to Apple, and download the certificate (link at step 1).
 4. Install the certificate on your OS.
    My `.key` and `.csr` files were created on a different computer, so Safari did not accept